SparkysWidgets/Marlin/README.md

 ### `DEFAULT_ROTATIONAL_JOINT_OFFSET_X`

-For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) with XYZBC axes this is the x offset between the centerlines of the rotational joints when all rotational axes are in neutral (zero) position so that the table is oriented horizontally.
+For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) with XYZBC axes this is the distance along the X axis from the vertical centerline of the joint of the rotary table to the horizontal centerline of the joint that tilts the table.
+Measured when all rotational axes are in neutral (zero) position so that the table is oriented horizontally.

 See definition of `Dx` in this reference:
 - https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html

 ### `DEFAULT_ROTATIONAL_JOINT_OFFSET_Y`

-For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) with XYZAC axes this is the y offset between the centerlines of the rotational joints when all rotational axes are in neutral (zero) position so that the table is oriented horizontally.
+For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) with XYZAC axes is the distance along the Y axis from the vertical centerline of the joint of the rotary table to the horizontal centerline of the joint that tilts the table.
+Measured when all rotational axes are in neutral (zero) position so that the table is oriented horizontally.

 See definition of `Dy` in this reference:
 - https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html

 ### `DEFAULT_ROTATIONAL_JOINT_OFFSET_Z`

-For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) this is the Z offset between the centerlines of the rotational joints when all rotational axes are in neutral (zero) position so that the table is oriented horizontally.
+For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) this is the distance along the Z axis from the surface at the top of the table and the horizontal centerline of the joint that tilts the table.
+Measured when all rotational axes are in neutral (zero) position so that the table is oriented horizontally.

 See definition of `Dz` in this reference:
 - https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html